joausaga/copa-america-2021-analytics/README.md

-# Data Analytics of the Copa America Brazil 2021
+# Football Analytics of the Copa America Brazil 2021

 This repository contains analyses conducted in the context of the `Copa America Brazil 2021`.
 Analyses were carried out at the level of competition, teams, and